UKCC Level 2 Certificate

 - Registered Volleyball England Coach Member for the season in which the course is taking place.

 - Hold a Level 1 Award in Coaching Volleyball, e.g. 1st4sport Level 1 Award, Volleyball England Level 1 Introduction to Coaching Volleyball or Volleyball England Assistant Coach Award.

 - Have comprehensive coaching experience following the successful completion of a Level 1/Assistant Coach Award in Coaching Volleyball

 Four day course consisting of a series of tasks which must be completed on and off course, and a final assessment.

-The learner should anticipate taking at least 3 months to be become qualified as a Level 2 Independent Coach.
+The learner should anticipate taking at least 3 months to be become qualified as a Level 2 Coach.
 This period would normally be broken down into the following discrete phases of activity: